-At the conclusion of their investigation, the headteacher will provide a formal written response within an agreed, and appropriate number of school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the head teacher will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the Academy will take to resolve the complaint.
+Where appropriate, it will include details of actions the school or trust will take to resolve the complaint.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The head teacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

-If the complaint is about the headteacher, executive leadership team or a member of the Academy Council (including the Chair or Vice-Chair), a suitably skilled leader or trustee will be appointed to complete all the actions at Stage 1.
+If the complaint is about the head teacher, or a member of the Academy Council (local governing body, including the Chair or Vice-Chair), a suitably skilled member of trust staff or governor will be appointed to complete all the actions at Stage 2.